dairer/how-to-bash/README.md

 ---
-If you want to do some substantial calculations is it certainly preferable to use a coding language such as Python, c, etc. but it can be useful (and sometimes necessary) to be able to preform simple calculations in the shell.
+If you want to do some substantial calculations is it certainly preferable to use a coding language such as Python, c, etc. but it can be useful (and sometimes necessary) to be able to preform simple calculations in the terminal.

 ### Calculations with `expr`
 If you're happy to be limited to integer calculations you can use the command